-Prior to registration during the first semester of the Junior year [typically when a student is taking ECE 3101 and/or ECE 3201], or for transfer students in the second semester at the University of Connecticut, whichever is later, each student must submit a Plan of Study documenting the program he/she intends to follow.
+When a student has reached 54 credits (typically prior to registration during the first semester of the Junior), each student must submit a Plan of Study documenting the program he/she intends to follow.
 In order to help students in developing a suitable Plan of Study that is consistent with the Electrical Engineering Program Educational Objectives, the ECE department holds a Plan of Study meeting, normally scheduled sometime during the first five weeks of each semester.
 All students intending to file a Plan of Study in EE should attend one of these meetings.
 Details about the process of filling out a Plan of Study are provided later in Section 6.